 \paragraph{Dust absorption} The low energy (optical to ultraviolet) window is limited by scattering on dust grains of uncertain size and location.
 For representative parameters, the commonly used empirical model of \cite{Pei92} starts to become optically thick around 1~eV, with a large systematic uncertainty depending on the environment type chosen (Milky Way or Small/Large Magellanic Cloud) and the underlying dust size distribution.

-\paragraph{Photo-electric absorption} With increasing energy, the absorption mechanism is taken over by the ionisation of material along the line of sight via the photo-electric effect \citep[e.g.][]{Wilms2000}.
-This effect depends strongly on the amount of atoms and the metalicity, but the general scaling of the cross-section leads to an exponential suppression towards lower energies, starting from around $\sim$keV energies.
+\paragraph{Photo-electric absorption} With increasing energy, the absorption mechanism is taken over by the ionisation of material along the line of sight via the photo-electric effect \citep[e.g.,][]{Wilms2000}.
+This effect depends strongly on the number of atoms and the metalicity, but the general scaling of the cross-section leads to an exponential suppression towards lower energies, starting from around $\sim$keV energies.
 We note that besides absorption due to the material in our own Galaxy, which can be calibrated from other known sources, typically an additional absorption component local to the emission is needed \citep{Willingale_abs13}, whose metalicity must be guessed.

-\paragraph{EBL/CMB absorption} At higher energies, roughly above a few TeV for a typical redshift of 0.1, the pair production of high energy photons from the source with low energy photons of the extragalactic background light (EBL) and cosmic microwave background (CMB, relevant above PeV energies) during the propagation causes again an exponential suppression.
-The systematic uncertainty of the EBL target field and the typical energy resolution of 10\% limit our observational capabilities at higher energies \citep[e.g.][]{HESS_EBL17}.
+\paragraph{EBL/CMB absorption} At higher energies, roughly above a few TeV for a typical redshift of 0.1, the pair production of high-energy photons from the source with low-energy photons of the extragalactic background light (EBL) and cosmic microwave background (CMB, relevant above PeV energies) during the propagation causes again an exponential suppression.
+The systematic uncertainty of the EBL target field and the typical energy resolution of 10\% limit our observational capabilities at higher energies \citep[e.g.,][]{HESS_EBL17}.